-Lago di Braies
+Lago di Braies Hike

 The hike to this stunning Lago di Braies (Pragser Wildsee in German) is one of the best hikes in the Dolomites.
 It is one of the most beautiful lakes on earth!
 This pleasant walk around the lake gives a variety of wonderful views.
-You really can’t miss this hike.
+You really can’t miss out on this unforgettable hike.

 Almost immediately, you’ll walk past an atmospheric, wooden boathouse.
 If you are here early or late in the day, views from this spot can be magical in that golden dawn or dusk light.
 Continue on the path.
 The trail will contour away from the lake to the left.
 Next, you’ll cross the bridge you come upon.
 From here on, you’ll be strolling lakeside, with unfolding views the entire way.